nzediegwu1/EventManager/README.md

   * Test: Mocha/Chai

-## Setup guide Clone this repository  To install all dependencies, run;
+## Setup guide: Clone this repository.
+To install all dependencies, run;